 Day of Arrival

-Upon arrival at the UC Davis Center for Equine Health, horse identification is confirmed and a general clinical examination is performed.
-Temperature, pulse rate and respiratory rate are documented, and any injuries or evidence of illness are reported.
+Upon arrival at the UC Davis Center for Equine Health, horse identification is confirmed, temperature, pulse rate and respiratory rate are documented, and any injuries or evidence of illness are reported.
 The horse is escorted to a private stall area by the transport personnel and offered hay and water.

-The morning after arrival, the horse is examined by a veterinarian and videotaped to document its condition.
+After arrival, the horse is examined by a veterinarian and videotaped to document its condition.
 Body condition score and weight are also documented.
 The CEH staff contacts the horse owner or trainer to report any abnormal findings and to discuss observations and requests.
-If needed, vaccination and farrier services are scheduled.
+If needed, veterinary and farrier services are scheduled.
 A communication and phone update schedule that works well for the horse owner is established.